 Did you know that the CDC recommends that all adults perform strength training at least two days a week?
 In order to achieve and maintain weights of optimal health, both men and women need to add some weight to their lives.

 But have you noticed that the gym seems to be divided?
 Men tend to insist on losing weight, while women mainly focus on aerobic exercise.
 It is very rare to see mom lifting weights.

-Although aerobic exercise is indeed important, you will lose a lot of health benefits due to neglecting strength training.
+Although aerobic exercise is indeed important, you will lose Weight a lot of health benefits due to neglecting strength training.

 If you are not sure about gaining weight, then we are here to convince you!
 Continue reading to understand some of the benefits for women’s weightlifting.